 Harry Brill.
 Mr. Brill has been our treasurer and chief financial officer since May 2001.
+Mr. Brill has also served as treasurer and chief financial officer of Gladstone Commercial since its inception in 2003.
+Mr. Brill also serves as treasurer and chief financial officer of Gladstone Management.
 From 1995 to April 2001, Mr. Brill served as a personal financial advisor.
 From 1975 to 1995, Mr. Brill held various positions, including treasurer, chief accounting officer and controller, with Allied Capital Corporation where Mr. Brill was responsible for all of the accounting work for Allied Capital and its family of funds.
 Mr. Brill received his degree in accounting from Ben Franklin University.